-One study suggested that one in three young adults between 18 and 25 years of age have some kind of sleeping problems.
+One study suggested that one in three young adults between 18 and 25 suffer from some form of sleep deprivation.

 Is this something we should worry about?

-The answer is of course yes.
+The answer is a resounding yes.

 Sleeping problems can lead to a number of other health issues and turning to doctors for help is crucial for maintaining overall health.